MAKE A DONATION

 Recovery from Relapses

 The time taken to recover and the amount of function recovered after a relapse can be affected by many factors and varies hugely from person to person.
-An important factor to always consider is that any new symptom or sustained worsening of an existing symptom (over 24hrs) should be reported to either a general practitioner or NMO team for further assessment.
+An important factor to always consider is that any new symptom or sustained worsening of an existing symptom (over 24hrs) should be reported to either a general practitioner or NMOSD team for further assessment.
 Early assessment and treatment may prevent long term damage.